 With nearly a decade of experience working on the editorial side of publishing at Penguin Young Readers (Grosset & Dunlap), Egmont USA, and Adaptive Studios, Jordan Hamessley made the switch to agenting.
 Jordan had the pleasure of editing many award winning and critically acclaimed authors such as Sara Benincasa, Len Vlahos, Ilsa J. Bick, Adam-Troy Castro, E.C.
 Myers, Dori Hillestad Butler, Andrew Keenan-Bolger and Kate Wetherhead, Michelle Schusterman and more.

-She is actively building a list of diverse children’s fiction from picture books through YA and select adult science fiction and horror authors.
+Now at New Leaf Literary, she is actively building a list of diverse children’s fiction from picture books through YA and select adult science fiction and horror authors.
 Jordan has a deep affection for contemporary middle grade and YA with heart and humor.
 She is always looking to find stories that bring the queer experience to the children’s space across all age ranges.
 In terms of genre, she is interested science fiction and horror.
 She is also looking for quirky, non-fiction picture books with a STEM focus.

 Some of her favorite reads of the last few years include Nova Ren Suma’s The Walls Around Us, Isabel Quintero’s Gabi: A Girl in Pieces, Paul Tremblay’s A Head Full of Ghosts, Charlie Jane Anders’s All the Birds in the Sky, and Barbara Dee’s Star-Crossed.

 Her top five books of all time?
 A Prayer for Owen Meany by John Irving, Contact by Carl Sagan, The Haunting of Hill House by Shirley Jackson, The Egypt Game by Zilpha Keatley Snyder, and Carrie by Stephen King.